Asylum Support Partnership

 The Asylum Support Partnership (ASP) is the largest asylum seeker support organisations in the United Kingdom and claims to be the only one giving asylum support over the whole of Britain.

-The mission of the Partnership (ASP) is to ensure that 'all those seeking asylum in Britain have their human rights upheld and that those seeking asylum in our community receive the support and opportunities they need to live independently.’
-Their core values are to ‘assist all asylum seekers regardless of race, religion, gender, health or sexuality’.
+The mission of ASP is to ensure that "all those seeking asylum in Britain have their human rights upheld and that those seeking asylum in our community receive the support and opportunities they need to live independently."
+Their core values are to "assist all asylum seekers regardless of race, religion, gender, health or sexuality".
 The consortium provide legal liaison, mentoring and aims to be a 'One Stop Service' for the needs of asylum seekers.
 Although part funded by the Home Office, Welsh Government, and Scottish Government they are independent of the UK Government as a partnership made of non governmental organisations and are not linked to UK Visas and Immigration and are also engaged in lobbying on legislation and campaigning on asylum issues.